Negative Pro-forms

 What Are Negative Pro-forms?

-Negative pro-forms are used when we want to refer to the absence (non-existence) of people, things, or places.
+Negative pro-forms are used to talk about the absence (non-existence) of people or things.

 The English no-series words and some other words are considered inherently negative (also called inherent negative universal), which means they can make a sentence negative on their own.